-service that they leave before being waited on and don't come Pass System

-watching you."

-Cynics might suggest a minor

-alteration of this admonition

-when it comes to politicians who

-say we have to do something

-about Jim Crow in those instances where it might "embarrass" the government in the eyes

-of world opinion.
-There the line

-would more fittingly be: "Don't

-oother to do your good deed un-

-For example, take Dr. Alfred

-J. Marrow, chairman of the New

-York City Commission on Intergroup Relations.
-On June 5 he

-"There will be a lot of diplomats and officials in the city

-this fall looking just like the

-1,000,000 Negro residents we

-have here.
-They will be subjected to all the discrimination
+jected to all the discrimination

-. . suffered by the Negroes

 living here and that would be

 a very serious matter to the

 Dr. Marrow's specific concern

-s the swanky restaurants in the
+the swanky restaurants in the

 UN area which discriminate

 against colored people.
 He's

-afraid that if some of the Negro

-delegates from the newly independent African states get Jim-
+afraid that if some of the Negro delegates from the newly independent African states get Jim-

-Crowed by one of these restaurants they might make an issue
+Crowed by one of these restauants they might make an issue

 of it, creating international "unpleasantness" for the U.S.